What’s it like in the Dantzer Lab?

 I am always looking for highly motivated and energetic students that are interested in basic questions that integrate animal behavior, physiology, evolution, and ecology.
 I am happy to have Ph.D. students pursue their own research questions while providing lots of guidance.
 I expect that Ph.D. students will carry out field work and combine this with laboratory analyses.
 I will also consider students that have excellent laboratory skills but do not have much field experience.

 I can also accept MSc. students and co-supervise Ph.D. students in the Department of Ecology and Evolutionary Biology.
 Please contact me if interested.

 Applications for entry into the Ph.D. program at UM are due in December of each year.
 Please contact me well in advance of December if you are interested in applying to join the lab.
-When you write an email to me expressing interest in my lab, please describe your 1) research interests, 2) past experiences and skills, 3) reasons for why you want to join my lab, and 4) GPA and GRE scores.
+When you write an email to me expressing interest in my lab, please describe your 1) research interests, 2) past experiences and skills, 3) reasons for why you want to join my lab, and 4) GPA.

 There are often spaces available for undergraduate students to assist with our research projects or carry out their own independent project during the academic year and during the summer months.
 These positions may involve laboratory work, literature analyses, or other tasks.
 I expect undergraduates to be highly motivated and interested in the science while at the same time treating them like a peer.
 Interested undergraduate students should email me directly and also see my project advert on the University of Michigan Undergraduate Research Opportunity Program.